 When it comes to detail work, the Ryobi Expand-It performs almost identically to the Power+ STA1500.
 You can angle the head and easily access tight areas but the unbridled power of the Ryobi tends to chew up the ground pretty harshly and destroy any fragile items.

 The Husqvarna 115iL followed, earning a 7 out of 10 for its string trimming performance.
-It smoothly slices through most weeds and tall grasses, with more than adequate power for normal use.
-However, we could tell that it bogs down a bit with particularly dense sections of plant matter.
+The 115iL easily sliced through most patches of weeds and grasses but would start to stall if you attempted to tackle clusters of dense vegetation.
 It's fine for most people, but a more powerful weed eater might be in order if you are routinely performing large jobs that require cutting through thick sections of weeds and grasses.

-The 115iL has a fairly small guard and is decently lightweight, making it one of the more maneuverable models when it comes to removing weeds from tight spaces.
+The 115iL has a relatively smaller guard and is lightweight, making it one of the more maneuverable models when it comes to removing weeds from tight spaces.
 However, it doesn't have a ton of reach so you need to get uncomfortably close to the end to see exactly what you are trimming.

 These three are all fairly effective at eating weeds but we did notice that the guard tends to get caught on the Greenworks and the WORX, which usually yanks the tool off course.
-The Snapper doesn't have that issue, but it is hard to trim weeds flush to the ground.
+The Snapper doesn't have that issue, but we did struggle to cut vegetation to the ground.

 The Snapper XD is quite a bit more powerful than either the Greenworks or the WORX, putting it on par with the top-tier models.
 Unfortunately, tall plants and thicker stems tend to get tangled up in the head, so we wouldn't recommend the Snapper if you have extensive vegetation to clear.
-The motor seems like it has plenty of power, with the thinner cutting line being the limiting factor.
+We felt like the Snapper's motor had plenty of power to handle dense plant matter but the included cutting line was the limiting factor.

 This thinner line also makes it hard to see exactly where you are cutting, which can be a bit of a detriment to detail work and edging.
 The Greenworks is also a poor choice for precise work, as the guard always seems to be in the way and blocks access to tight areas.
 The WORX WG191 is far better than both the Greenworks and the Snapper at detail work, provided you can use the integrated guide wheels.
 If you can use the wheels, it's exceptionally quick and easy to get a clean line.
 Unfortunately, the guard does tend to get in the way if you can't use the guide wheels.